-Make it clear to your instructors that they must not conduct a training course if they or a household member has experienced coronavirus symptoms and should be self-isolating.
+Make it clear to your instructors that they must not conduct a training course if they should be self-isolating, for example if they or a household member has experienced coronavirus symptoms.

 If you’re booking a freelance instructor, please take extra care to keep them in the loop.
 For example, they will need to know where to go when they arrive and should be given plenty of opportunity to ask you questions.
 If there are instructors you use regularly or you have booked for an upcoming course, update them if your guidance changes.
 Check in with them at the end of the day to see if they identified any areas of risk or have any ideas on how to improve procedures.

-Delegates and instructors may wish to wear them for their own peace of mind, even if you do not recommend or require it.
+Please be considerate of those who request an exemption, for example for medical reasons.
+Delegates may voluntarily choose to wear face coverings for their own peace of mind, even if you do not require them.

 Don’t let delegates continue with the course if they are showing symptoms of coronavirus, whether this is apparent on their arrival or symptoms develop during training.
-Consider putting a sign on your door asking people not to enter the premises if they have symptoms.
+Consider putting a sign on your door asking people not to enter the premises if they have symptoms or should be self-isolating.